 - Captions: Captions on Instagram allow you to tell the story behind your photos, and get people to your site.
 For example, PicMonkey’s blog post about becoming a pro photographer was Instagramized by posting photos from each photographer interviewed, along with a quote and info (“Link in bio”) on where to find the full post.

-If Instagram ain’t your first social media rodeo, you likely have brand fans somewhere else (Facebook, Google+, Twitter, etc).
-These fans are probably already on Instagram, since the social media platform’s active monthly population is about equal to the populations of the United States and Germany combined.
-So by the rules of transitive social property, people who like your brand and are already on Instagram should want to follow your brand on Instagram.
+If Instagram ain’t your first social media rodeo, you likely have brand fans somewhere else (Facebook, Twitter, etc).
+These fans are probably already on Instagram, so by the rules of transitive social property, people who like your brand and are already on Instagram should want to follow your brand on Instagram.
 Now you just have to let them know you’re on Instagram.
 Here are some ideas:

 - Put a clickable Instagram icon on your website